ok1347/hr-interview-agent/README.md

 ```

-We provided you with a cv and an offer to test in the file cv_offer_to_test_with
+We provided you with a cv and an offer to test in the file cv_offer_to_test_with, as well as a video demo for the application.

 ## Notes